KilDesu/brefer/readme.md

 - Use the `$static` rune

-  > This choice if better for when the first one can't be used, e.g for class properties, which are defined without any keyword
+  > This choice if better for when the first one can't be used, e.g for class properties which are defined without any keyword or when defining constants with `const`

 ### `$derived.by`